 The Mad River watershed hosts a variety of North American wildlife, including 28 native freshwater and estuarine fish species [see table appendix A].
-Of particular interest is the summer steelhead, which faces unique challenges in thermally impaired water bodies.
+Of particular interest is the Summer Steelhead Trout (Summer Steelhead), whose range is limited to few watersheds on the Pacific coast, and faces unique challenges in impaired water bodies.

-The Mad River is home to 3 salmonid species that are listed as threatened under the Federal Endangered Species Act (ESA): Chinook salmon (Oncorhynchus tshawytscha), Coho salmon (O. kisutch), and Steelhead trout (O.mykiss).
-The adult summer Steelhead life-form is of particular interest on the Mad River, because these fish must endure summer water temperatures.
+The Mad River is home to 3 salmonid species that are listed as threatened under the Federal Endangered Species Act (ESA): Chinook Salmon (Oncorhynchus tshawytscha), Coho Salmon (O. kisutch), and Steelhead Trout (O.mykiss).
+The adult Summer Steelhead life-form is of particular interest on the Mad River, because these fish must endure stresses unique to low-flow and warm water conditions.
 Currently the California State Department of Fish and Wildlife are considering a petition to list adult Summer Steelhead as 'endangered.'